CHAPTER 1. GENERAL PROVISIONS

 (a) Permit required.
 No motor vehicle may be parked on OU controlled parking lots (except visitor areas) without a current parking permit or other authorization from the Parking Office.
 Only one permit will be issued, and can be transferred to any vehicle driven by the permit owner.

 (b) Displaying permits.
-No vehicle is considered compliant for parking purposes until a current permit and decal have been properly and visibly displayed.
+No vehicle is considered compliant for parking purposes until a current permit and decal have been properly and visibly displayed (the permit face, including number, must be visible).

 (1) Hang tag permits.
 All "hang tag" type permits must be displayed by hanging them from the inside rearview mirror, when the vehicle is so equipped.
 If the vehicle does not have an inside rearview mirror or the permit will not fit on the mirror, the permit must be displayed on the front dash, centered above the steering wheel.
 The current parking permit alone is not permission to park.
 It must be displayed with a window decal.